-The Amorites founded the city of Babylon by the Tigris River.
-With passing generations the Amorites adopted Sumerian culture.
-The Sumerians were vanishing as an identifiable ethnicity, absorbed by Mesopotamia's other peoples.
+The Amorites are said to have founded the city of Babylon (by the Tigris River) in 1984 BCE.
+They had been adopting Sumerian culture.
+And the Sumerians were to vanish as an identifiable ethnicity, absorbed by Mesopotamia's other peoples.
 The Amorites increased their skills in the art of combat and extended their control over Mesopotamia.
-They ought off new waves of migrating peoples.
-They joined in the trade that remained among Mesopotamian cities, and they extended their trade into Asia Minor, exchanging woolen cloth and tin for gold, silver and copper.
+They fought off new waves of migrating peoples.
+They joined in the trade between Mesopotamian cities, and they extended their trade into Asia Minor, exchanging woolen cloth and tin for gold, silver and copper.
 And Amorite merchants created colonies in parts of southern Asia Minor.

-Trade was a peaceful exchange, but a competition for power would make Babylon a center of power.
-In the 1790s the sixth king of an Amorite dynasty at Babylon, Hammurabi, sent his armies out and conquered other kingdoms, cutting down his enemies, as he put it, "like dolls of clay."
+Trade was a peaceful exchange, but in the 1790s the sixth king of an Amorite dynasty, Hammurabi, sent his armies out and conquered other kingdoms, cutting down his enemies, as he put it, "like dolls of clay."
 He established his authority from the Persian Gulf to Asia Minor.
 Like Sargon he built a new network of roads.
 He created a postal system, and he delegated power to governors who rule conquered territories in his name.

 Babylon's story of the creation of the world was the Enuma Elish, inherited from the Sumerians.
-And there was a story about a great flood – the story of Gilgamesh.
+And there was the Sumerian a story about a great flood – the story of Gilgamesh.
 The story addresses the mystery of why men must die while gods live forever, and it's a story about human audacity and willfulness against the wills of the gods.
-He tells Gilgamesh about the god Enlil who wished to destroy all of humankind in a great flood.
-He tells Gilgamesh of other, kinder gods who told him to tear down his house and to build a ship, to abandon his possessions, to save his life and to take into his ship his family and the seed of all living things.
+Gilgamesh learns about the god Enlil who wished to destroy all of humankind in a great flood.
+The story teller describes for Gilgamesh other kinder gods who told him to tear down his house, build a ship, abandon his possessions, save his life and to take into his ship his family and the seed of all living things.